-Paul D. Taylor is an invertebrate palaeontologist and taxonomist based at the Natural History Museum in London.
-His principal interests are in the evolution of the Bryozoa, including their phylogeny, diversity history and evolutionary palaeoecology.
-While bryozoan business occupies most of his waking hours, he manages to find time to support Hull City.
+Paul D. Taylor is an invertebrate palaeontologist and taxonomist based at the Natural History Museum in London but has also been a frequent visitor to BLEED in Oslo.
+His principal interests are in the evolution of the Bryozoa, including their phylogeny, diversity, evolutionary history and evolutionary palaeoecology.
+While bryozoan business occupies most of his waking hours, even given his emeritus status, he manages to find time to support Hull City.

 Dennis Gordon is an emeritus bryozoologist at the National Institute of Water & Atmospheric Research (NIWA) in Wellington, New Zealand.
+His “emeritus” status means he has ever more time to work on bryozoan projects with BLEED!
 His interest is the systematics and phylogeny of living and fossil Bryozoa (especially Cheilostomata) from the Cretaceous to the present day.
 In addition, Dennis is also a true blue Kiwi natural historian who insists on walking in the field in his jandals in all weather and terrain.

 Bjørn Tore Kopperud is an evolutionary biologist.
-As a member of BLEED from 2018-2019, he scoured the vast bryozoan literature and use text-mining and machine learning techniques to extract and systematize data that illuminated the patterns of bryozoan diversification and distribution.
-He is now back at his “first love” and is a Ph.D candidate at LMU in Munich, working on phylogenetic comparative methods.
+As a member of BLEED from 2018-2019, he scoured the vast bryozoan literature and use text-mining and machine learning techniques to extract and systematize data that illuminated the patterns of bryozoan diversification and geographical distribution.
+He is now back at his “first love” and is a Ph.D candidate at LMU in Munich, working on phylogenetic comparative methods with Sebastian Höhna.

 Maja Sannum was a master student in ecology and evolution.
 She joined BLEED in January 2018 and graduated in December 2019.
 Maja experimented with extracting DNA from bryozoans that have “idling” on museum shelves for varying periods of time, and hence subject to some DNA degradation.
 She has successful sequenced dried bryozoans (from the FRAM II expedition, no less) that had been lying around for more than 150 years.

 Marianne Nilsen Haugen was a master student in evolution and ecology, and joined BLEED in August 2016.
 When she entered the world of Bryozoa, she was stunned by the complexity, variation and diversity within this taxa, making her eager to learn more about bryozoans and to do some kick-ass research with them.She worked on the phylogeny of the family Adeonidae as well as frontal shield evolution within this family [LINK TO THESIS].
-Marianne is now a Ph.D candidate at NHM, University of Oslo with the FEZ group.
+Marianne is now a Ph.D candidate at NHM, University of Oslo with the FEZ group, working on cryptic speciation.

 Jeroen Boeve was a master student with BLEED and completed his MSc in Sep 2016.
 Jeroen worked on adding molecular sequence data to the greater cheilostome phylogeny, and utilized the resulting phylogenetic hypothesis to ask questions on how traits affect rates of diversification [LINK TO THESIS].
 He was a part of our second expedition to the Wanganui Basin.
 Currently he’s exploring opportunities in computer science in the Netherlands but hopes to get back into using statistics to unravel biological mysteries in the future.